top of page

 Feel free to contact us with all your questions related to wills and estates.
 We will try to get back to you at the earliest!

-Our wills and estate lawyer can help you make an informed decision.
-Such as suggesting what you should include in your wills and estate planning.
+Our wills and estate lawyer can help you make an informed decision, such as suggesting what you should included in your will and estate planning.
 You can opt for double, reciprocal, or mutual wills based on your preferences and condition.

-Double wills are used as estate planning techniques and help minimize your probate fees to be paid on death by your estate.
-Reciprocal or mirror will refer to situations or cases when terms of the will are decided based on a contract.
-In such situations, couples make wills with their respective lawyers, mirroring each other’s wills.
+Double Wills are used as estate planning techniques and help minimize the probate fees to be paid on death by your estate.
+Reciprocal or mirror Wills refer to situations or cases when the terms of the Will are decided based on a contract.
+In such situations, couples make Wills with their respective lawyers, mirroring each other’s wills.

-Mutual wills refer to when the couple mutually prepares and decides the terms of the will.
+Mutual Wills refer to when the couple mutually prepares and decides the terms of the Will.
 It helps in offering clarity in estate planning.
-Get in touch with us for wills preparations and estate planning in Ottawa.
+Get in touch with us for Will preparation and estate planning in Ottawa.

 Importance of Wills

-• You can choose your own beneficiaries of your will.
+• You can choose your own beneficiaries in your Will.

 • You can choose your own executor, i.e., to administer your estate.